Codecademy/ugc/content/deyemiobaa/creating-queues-using-javascript.md

   }

   reverse() {
+    // Declare an empty array
     const reversed = []

-    while (this.queue.length > 0) {
+    // Iterate through the array using a while loop while (this.queue.length > 0) {
       reversed.push(this.queue.pop());
     }
-    this.queue = reversed;
+    // Set queue using the new array this.queue = reversed;
     return this.queue;
   }